-Donor First (DFX): Enhancing Transparency & Engagement for
+Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Ren Inc. | UX Research Lead & Designer